vtuber-plan/langport/README.md

 The core features include:
 - A distributed serving system for state-of-the-art models.
-- Streaming API interface support.
+- Streaming generation support with various decoding strategies.
 - Batch inference for higher throughput.
+- Support for encoder-only, decoder-only and encoder-decoder models.
+- OpenAI-compatible RESTful APIs.
+- FauxPilot-compatible RESTful APIs.
-- OpenAI-Compatible RESTful APIs.
+- HuggingFace-compatible RESTful APIs.
-- FauxPilot-Compatible RESTful APIs.
+- Tabby-compatible RESTful APIs.

 ## Benchmark
 We use single RTX3090 to run a finetuned 7B LLaMA model (OpenBuddy V0.9) under the bf16 setting.